raini35/timetable-repo/README.md

 <a name="logic-behind-solution"></a>
 # 🧠 Logic Behind Solution:
-The crux of the coding challenge was to present a list of events in a way space-efficient way.
-I chose to do a monthly calendar format.I was able to do this because of three things: reformatting the data, css grid's feature to place events by coordinates, and stable sort that sorts first by start date and then duration.
+The crux of the coding challenge was to present a list of events in a space-efficient way.
+I chose to do a monthly calendar format.
+I was able to do this because of three things: reformatting the data, css grid's feature to place events by coordinates, and stable sort that sorts first by start date and then duration.

 <a name="reformatting-data"></a>
 ## Reformatting Data
-⋅⋅⋅With the inital data being an array of objects, the first thing I did was to figure out what kind of data structure would allow me to access the events in an efficient way.
+With the inital data being an array of objects, the first thing I did was to figure out what kind of data structure would allow me to access the events in an efficient way.

-⋅⋅⋅Because I chose a calendar format and the events are shown by week, I decided to reformat the array of objects into one huge object with the following schema:
+Because I chose a calendar format and the events are shown by week, I decided to reformat the array of objects into one huge object with the following schema:
 ```
 {
     year :